-Parents and guardians have the obligation to inform the school if their child will be absent.
-Please report all absences by 8:30 AM to the grade-appropriate Academy Office.
-Upon returning to school, students must present a written excuse from their parent or guardian to the Attendance Secretary.
+Upon returning to school, students must present a written excuse from their parent or guardian to the gradeappropriate Academy Office.
 An anticipated student absence of three (3) or more days due to health or medical problems must be documented by a physician's statement and turned into the Academy Secretary.